Troy Vincent: 1992 season

 The Miami Dolphins selected Vincent in the first round (7th overall) of the 1992 NFL draft.
 He was the second cornerback drafted after Terrell Buckley (5th overall).
 The Green Bay Packers immediately received criticism from the media and fans for their decision to draft Terrell Buckley from Florida State instead of Vincent from Wisconsin.
 The Dolphins acquired the draft pick used to select Vincent in a trade with the Phoenix Cardinals for wide receiver Randal Hill.
-Since the common NFL draft was established in 1967, Vincent became the second highest draft pick in in the history of the University of Wisconsin, following Paul Gruber in 1988 (4th overall).
+Since the common NFL draft was established in 1967, Vincent became the second highest draft pick in the history of the University of Wisconsin, following Paul Gruber in 1988 (4th overall).
 Vincent also surpassed Richard Johnson to become the highest drafted defensive player from Wisconsin.